Dan-Patterson/numpy_geometry/Docs/Scripts_desc.md

 **Others**

-    There are functionsto work with geojson files as well.
+    There are functions to work with geojson files as well.

 ```python